Lukeasargen/TnseqPipeline/README.md

 # Setup Workspace

-Open a terminal and chage directory to the location you want as your workspace.
+Open a terminal and change directory to the location you want as your workspace.
 Run this command to clone this repository:

 ```
 git clone https://github.com/Lukeasargen/TnseqPipeline.git